mike-french/myrex/README.md

 ## Performance

-There is a performance trade-off for _batch v. onshot.
+There is a performance trade-off for batch v. oneshot.

 Batch:
 * No overhead for creating or destroying the NFA (amortized across many inputs).